Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

-While DPSGD is the \emph{de facto} standard method for achieving privacy guarantees on ML models, it is well-known to cause Disparate Impact by increasing accuracy disparity (\cref{eq:disparate_impact}) as compared to ordinary SGD \cite{bagdasaryan2019}.
-Suppose some group $a\in\mathcal{A}$ in the data is underrepresented, or is otherwise more difficult to correctly predict on.
-In ordinary SGD, data points from this group would have higher loss, and hence larger gradients, which would increase their relative influence on the optimization.
-In DPSGD (\cref{eq:dpsgd}), large gradients with $\Vert g_i \Vert > C$ are clipped, making them relatively less influential on the optimization process.
-This uneven clipping introduces bias into the gradients which is the primary source of Disparate Impact \cite{tran2021a, esipova2023disparate}.
+\looseness=-1 While DPSGD is the \emph{de facto} standard method for achieving privacy guarantees on ML models, it is well-known to cause disparate impact by increasing accuracy disparity (\Cref{eq:disparate_impact}) \cite{bagdasaryan2019}.
+Suppose some group $a\in\mathcal{A}$ in the data is underrepresented, or more difficult to correctly predict on.
+In ordinary SGD, datapoints from this group would have higher loss, and hence larger gradients, which would increase their relative influence on the optimization.
+In DPSGD (\Cref{eq:dpsgd}), large gradients with $\Vert g_i \Vert > C$ are clipped, making them relatively less influential on the optimization process.
+This uneven clipping introduces bias into the gradients which is the primary source of disparate impact \cite{tran2021a, esipova2023disparate}.